 The Psychological Service Bureau, Inc. (PSB) offers the Health Occupations Aptitude Examination as a forecaster of a person’s inclination and aptitude for going into a career as a qualified health care provider.
 The test gives candidates an idea of how well they will do.
 There are five sections to the assessment, all of which are critical for achievement in both the academic and work fields.
-These include:

 - Academic aptitude – Verbal section includes 30 vocabulary items; math section includes 30 questions related to aptitude, concepts and speed of calculations (around 8th grade level); nonverbal section includes 30 questions on understanding associations (capacity to mentally move things around), and capacity for handling concrete materials with visualization (understanding associations and differences).